chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

         .Build();
 ```

-A sample default `appsettings.json` from ASP.NET Core 2.0 project
+A sample default `appsettings.json` from ASP.NET Core 2.0 project (with connection strings)

 ```javascript
 {